 A sophisticated DR solution

-This is the only disaster recovery solution on the market that provides orchestration and automation of the whole recovery process, and it does this regardless of the storage or hypervisor you use.
+It stands out as a disaster recovery solution by providing orchestration and automation of the whole recovery process, and it does this regardless of the storage or hypervisor you use.

 Like Microsoft’s offering, the Zerto product comes with some useful integrations.
-It’ll work with VMware vSphere, Microsoft Hyper-V and Amazon AWS out of the box.
+It’ll work with VMware vSphere and Microsoft Hyper-V out of the box.
 The solution will protect multi-TB SQL, Exchange, Oracle and file server VMs, and you can transfer workloads and assets between public, private and hybrid clouds.

 3. Zetta Disaster Recovery